openxla/stablehlo/rfcs/20260720-repo-sot-migration.md

 - Under the proposed hosting system, most contributors should see very little change in their work with StableHLO.
-- Obviously, GitHub pull requests will remain both welcome and encouraged regardless of the source of truth.
+- Obviously, GitHub pull requests will remain both welcome and encouraged regardless of StableHLO's hosting strategy.
 - StableHLO remains a priority, as do its OSS community and ecosystem.